Audio

 Get Dead by Shari Belafonte

-Harry Belafonte’s daughter Shari (pops wasn’t big on creativity, I guess) stars in the film and sings this tune, perhaps fashioned after the recent mega-hit Thriller.
+Harry Belafonte’s daughter, Shari (pops wasn’t big on creativity, I guess) stars in the film and sings this tune, perhaps fashioned after the recent mega-hit Thriller.

 In fact, the whole project seems to be an attempt to cash-in on Michael’s occult success; semi-spooky, family friendly, monster-mash madness with a throwback, 50’s drive-in flare.
-And this tune, an ensemble dance number staged at a Halloween party, appears to be the piece de resistance.
+And this tune, an ensemble dance number staged at a Halloween party, appears to be the piece-de-resistance.

 You’ll get some fun guest appearances too, from the likes of Spaceball’s King Roland, Clarence Boddicker, that one guy from 21 Jumpstreet, UHF’s R.J.
 Fletcher, Yori from Tron and The Reading Rainbow Dude who wore that bitchin’ visor on Star Trek.
 Studded.
+(Yes, I know it’s LeVar Burton.
+And it’s Peter DeLuise, too.
+Yeesh.
+I’m being causal, stop ruining it!)

-Plus there’s tons of Halloween ambiance, creepy Thriller-Lite graveyard scenes, a lot of cool make-ups and FX, a bunch of fun Halloween costumes, more monsters than you can shake a stick at and this kickin’ ‘digger.
+Plus, there’s tons of Halloween ambiance, creepy Thriller-Lite graveyard scenes, a lot of cool make-ups and FX, a bunch of fun Halloween costumes, more monsters than you can shake a stick at and this kickin’ ‘digger.
 What more could you want from an October evening’s Televison adventure?

 I’m dead, you’re dying.
 Everybody should try it…